 Yes, you can grind concrete to level it but it should be used to address specific problem areas and not the entire floor.
-When the entire floor needs to be levelled, a self levelling overlay should be used.
-In some scenarios, a combination of grinding down high spots combined with a self levelling overlay can provide the best results.
+When the entire floor needs to be leveled, a self-leveling overlay should be used.
+In some scenarios, a combination of grinding down high spots combined with a self-leveling overlay can provide the best results.

-Grinding is an excellent option for levelling uneven joints in a concrete floor.
+Grinding is an excellent option for leveling uneven joints on a concrete floor.
 One side of the joint can be ground down the match the lower side.

 Why choose a polished concrete floor over grind and seal concrete flooring?